-The National Pilgrimage, ‘In the footsteps of Saint Mary MacKillop’, goes to many places associated with Mary MacKillop’s life and ministry.
+The Australian National Pilgrimage, ‘In the footsteps of Mary MacKillop’, goes to many places associated with Mary MacKillop’s life and ministry.

 This is a unique opportunity for participants to absorb some of the aspects of her life and appreciate her role as our Australian Saint.

-For further information regarding this pilgrimage, please contact Sr Annie Bond, Mary MacKillop Place on (02) 8912 4818.
+For further information regarding this pilgrimage, please visit the Australian National Pilgrimage webpage via the Mary MacKillop Place website here.